 - 10 Questions: Canvas – Take the mystery out of Canvas and see how much you know by answering these 10 online trivia questions.

 To be an effective student you will need to be familiar with Webmail.
 Your email is a Google Mail or Gmail account.
-TWU provides you unlimited access to G Suite by Google.
+TWU provides you unlimited access to Google Workspace.
 This gives you access to additional applications including Calendar, Chrome Sync, Classroom, Contacts, Drive, Docs, Forms, Groups, Sheets, Sites, Slides, Talk/Hangouts and Vault.
 Here are some resources:

 Privacy in Canvas